 Pre-Conference Networking/Server Competition

-Champlain College’s June 1, 2017, IT Connect: Emerging Networking Technologies Conference is hosting a networking/server competition in room D-103.
+Champlain College’s May 31, 2018, IT Connect: Internet of Things (IoT) Conference is hosting a networking/server competition in room D-103.
 Participants will troubleshoot and fix technical issues in nine pods containing misconfigured routers and switches.
 Trouble tickets will test knowledge in the following areas, but not limited to: VLAN, VTP, ETHERCHANNEL, DHCP, OSPF, EIGRP, and BGP, among others.

 The goal is to get current candidates from the different Champlain College Information Technology (IT) programs (ITNM, ITCS, CCNA and CCNP) working together to prove their acquired knowledge in troubleshooting an IT Network by fixing the issues presented in the given scenarios.

 - Teams of three will resolve 10-15 trouble tickets

 - Prizes will be awarded to the team that resolves the most tickets in the given timeframe

 - The network will have 4 switches and 3 routers, plus some PC’s and a Server

 Teams will be permitted to use the following resources:

 Each team will have 75 minutes to resolve all trouble tickets.
 Two timeframes for this activity: